 There are standard techniques for the survey of many protected animal species in the UK, particularly for those that remain common and widespread at the national or regional level.
 These protocols are useful, but taking a formulaic approach to survey work doesn’t always address the question that needs answering.
 In certain circumstances the use of equipment such as motion-activated cameras and video recorders can significantly increase the value of a survey programme and allow a greater level of confidence in the interpretation of results at very little extra cost.
 Innovative use of technology can also help engagement with consultees and engender confidence in survey results.

-In this case study Laura Jennings from our Oxford office explains how the use of motion-activated infra-red cameras helped us assess the status of a European otter holt (a hole in which they rest and potentially breed).
+In this case study Laura Grant from our Oxford office explains how the use of motion-activated infra-red cameras helped us assess the status of a European otter holt (a hole in which they rest and potentially breed).
 In turn this helped us to successfully secure a Conservation Licence to close the holt as substantial mitigation was being offered that would increase the value of the local habitats to otter.

 Case Study: Otter Conservation